raghavm1/KrisMate/README.md

 # KrisMate - Singapore Airlines AppChallenge

-Submission made for SIA AppChallenge 2020!
+Submission made by Team Aviators for SIA AppChallenge 2020!

 KrisMate provides premium members with an app-based solution to monitor and book amenities at various KrisFlyer lounges worldwide in a fast, easy and convenient way.